openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

 We will need to cleanup the project for our next section by executing: `oc -n serverless-tutorial delete services.serving.knative.dev prime-generator`{{execute}}

 Congrats!
-You are now familar with how Serverless handles scale!
+You are now a Serverless Scaling Expert!
+We can now adjust and tune Serverless scaling using concurrency or CPU based HPAs.